Digital-Sherlock/vpdocs-demo/docs/FortiClientEMS/VPN/auto_connect.md

 # Auto-Connect and Always-up Issues

-Troubleshooting auto-connect and always-up features comes down to (1) knowing what log files to analyze and (2) "following" the log.
+Troubleshooting auto-connect and always-up features comes down to:

+1. Knowing what log files to analyze
+2. "following" the log

 ## Step 1 – Understand the setup.